Mao: The Unknown Story: Response to criticism

-The London Review of Books published the biographer Donald A. Gillies' letter a few weeks later, responding to Nathan's review.
-Gillies cited Chang's and Halliday's unsourced allegation that apparently libels Archibald Clark Kerr, the subject of his biography.
-The letter states: "If this is symptomatic of their overall approach, then I am not surprised that they should find themselves under attack from Andrew Nathan.
+The London Review of Books published the historian Donald Gillies' letter a few weeks later, responding to Nathan's review.
+According to Gillies, Chang and Halliday allege in their book that former British ambassador to China Archibald Clark Kerr was a Soviet agent.
+Regarding this, Gillies’ letter states: "the only relevant text referenced is my own biography of Clark Kerr in which I took considerable pains to dismiss this unfair allegation.
+What is the point of their bald citation of a text that expressly negates the point they try to make?
+If this is symptomatic of their overall approach, then I am not surprised that they should find themselves under attack from Andrew Nathan.
 The issue is not Mao's character and deeds but the ethics of biography."

 About some of the critics of the book, sociologist Paul Hollander said: "While some of the critiques of Chang and Halliday were reasonable—especially of the over-emphasis on personality at the expense of other factors and the neglect of competing scholarly sources—the vehemence of the critics' indignation calls into question their scholarly impartiality. ...
 It cannot be ruled out that the great commercial success of such a supposedly flawed book also interfered with its dispassionate evaluation by some of these authors. ...
 Most problematic has been the argument repeatedly made ... that Mao's defects, or crimes, must be weighed against his accomplishments. ...
 Can they balance the loss of millions of lives as a result of profoundly wrongheaded policies (such as the Great Leap Forward and the Cultural Revolution), regardless of their supposed objectives?"